firstskytouch/next-js-course/readme.md

-# Serverless
+# CSS in JS

-In this example we are going to add necessary config for create a serverless app.
+In this example we are going to add necessary config for create an app with css-in-js.

 # Steps

-- Let's start by copying the content of _07-styles_ in our working folder.
+- Let's start by copying the content of _08-serverless_ in our working folder.

 - Let's install the needed packages.